Our People

 Haćh chi?í (hello)!
 Sarah is Quileute and Makah and is from Southeast Alaska in Sitka.
 She grew up on the ocean, fishing and exploring the islands around Sitka, before heading to college in Oregon.
 After completing her undergraduate degree, Sarah returned to Alaska and worked at the critical access hospital serving her community and as a commercial fishing deckhand.
 To gain more experience with healthcare she moved to Portland and worked at the OHSU Northwest Native American Center of Excellence which is where she met an American Indian/Alaska Native physician for the first time.
 From there her path into medicine became clear and she attended the University of Washington School of Medicine as part of the Alaska cohort.

 Sarah is excited to be part of Full Circle Health and the Boise community!
 As a medical student she was able to do rotations around the WWAMI region and spent time in Idaho for several rotations, making her more excited to be returning to Boise for residency training.
-She is passionate about primary care, OB, AIAN health and education pathways, social determinants of health, culturally competent care, access for rural communities, LGBTQ+ care and healthcare advocacy.
+She is passionate about primary care, OB, AIAN health and education pathways, social determinants of health, culturally competent care, access for rural communities, and healthcare advocacy.

 Outside of medicine Sarah enjoys running, beading, being out in nature, and spending time with community.
 Liˀáts kal!